[?] Subscribe To This Site

 If a cat is fed a diet high in carbohydrates, the excess carbs end up as fat deposits in the cat’s body.
 This excess fat leads to greater insulin resistance, leading to the development of feline diabetes.

 There are several different companies that manufacture a feline diabetic diet.
-Royal Canin cat prescription diets include diabetic cat food.
-Hills prescription cat food is another line of food for cats that includes a feline diabetic diet.
-Purina also has a feline diabetes diet.
+Royal Canin, Hills, and Purina all have cat prescription diets that include diabetic cat food.

-If you compare the carbohydrate content of different feline diabetic diets, you will find the following:
+All companies offer both dry and canned forms of their diabetic cat food diets.
+However, if you compare the carbohydrate content of different feline diabetic diets, you will find that not all diets are created equally:

 Hill's Prescription dry m/d: (16% carbohydrates)